 Digitalisation means rethinking PR

-Digitalisation is more than the simple transfer of analog processes into digital structures.
-When we talk about digitalisation in PR, we are talking about a much more complex development.
+Digitalisation is more than the simple transfer of analog processes into digital structures, meaning much more complex development.
 It is characterised by omnichanneling and the convergence of PR, marketing and sales.
 And Big Data plays a major role in this.
-Because all the customer data that companies collect can be used to generate much more targeted and therefore more effective PR than was possible before the digital revolution.
+Because all the customer data can be used to generate much more targeted and therefore more effective PR.

 If consumers can be targeted more precisely, the content must also be targeted to specific target groups.
 The trend is towards individualised or personalised content.
 This is also evident in the area of influencer marketing.
 Influencers or opinion leaders are recognised as experts and are considered trustworthy role models in their communities.
 They complement the classic brand ambassador.
 Their opinions and recommendations will be taken into account.
 Companies capitalise on this reputation to draw attention to themselves.
 Up until now, influencer marketing has mainly been used in the B2C sector for consumer goods.
 With the formation of micro-influencers, which reach even narrower target groups, this type of marketing is also interesting for the B2B sector.